alyssa-a-winchell/244_JUAW/README.md

 # 244_JUAW
 Climate, fog, oak points pages.
 Group Members: Jazmine Uy and Alyssa Winchell.
-Will be combined into the Oakology repository upon completion.
+Will be combined into the Oakology repository upon completion for final Shiny app.